AUTOMATIC1111/stable-diffusion-webui/README.md

 It is unsure how many of these changes will make it to the main branch
 Until then you can use this repo enjoy!

-This is the latest and greatest experimental version please don't submit bugs for this release if it doesn't work for you use the stable release from master branch

 Default theme